dartmouth-cs52/dartmouth-cs52.github.io/assignments/lab/react-notes/index.md

 const database = firebase.database();
 ```

 Now the question is where shall we put all the various firebase related stuff?
 How about an es6 [module](https://www.sitepoint.com/understanding-es6-modules/) of its own!
+The idea here is to create a wrapper module with several helpful functions that talk to firebase for us.
+Think of this as making your own little library of firebase related methods.

 🚀 Create a file,  `firebasedb.js` in your `src/` directory.
 And since we're using npm to fetch the firebase SDK for us, just do `import firebase from 'firebase';` and you're all set to go!